aeonSolutions/AeonLabs-Android-Floating-Action-Button-Menu-Drag/README.md

 ### Features
-- Moveveable on touch and hold of the Menu button
+- Option for Moveveable on touch and hold of the Menu button
 - Ripple effect on Android Lollipop devices
 - Option to set custom **normal**/**pressed**/**ripple** colors
 - Option to set custom shadow color and offsets